-The forest is quite dense with all sorts of creatures living within so it's important to dress appropriately for your chimpanzee habituation experience.
-Wear long trousers and a long-sleeved shirt and sturdy hiking shoes.
+Kibale Forest is quite dense with all sorts of creatures living within so it's important to dress appropriately for your chimpanzee habituation experience.
+Wear long trousers, a long-sleeved shirt and sturdy hiking shoes.
 Tuck your trouser legs into your socks to protect yourself from fire ants.
 Gaiters (coverings for your trousers) to protect your clothing from mud and tears are definitely helpful.

 We learned about how the chimpanzees rap on the trees to communicate and scratch themselves with the bark.